Attention, please ? ? ?

 Tackling the crisis of attention

-The good news is that our ability to pay attention and be present is something that as humans we all possess, and when we use it the result is increased happiness, lower stress, and more fulfilled lives. (link to heavyweight scientific paper eg something in Nature or similar)
+The good news is that our ability to pay attention and be present is something that as humans we all possess, and when we use it the result is increased happiness, lower stress, and more fulfilled lives.

 In fact, behaviors associated with mindful online living are closely tied to things that are just, y’know, good for everyone.
 Things like less burnout, more ability to concentrate, and stronger professional and personal relationships with each other.